minkang20/tswd-portfolio-minkangl/final-project-part-one.md

 This project aims to provide a comprehensive visualization of the housing bubble and its consequential impact on demographic trends.
 Housing costs, an essential aspect of living, have escalated to levels that appear unsustainable when contrasted with average income levels across numerous markets.
 This disparity raises concerns about its broader implications on both the economy and society at large.

 A key metric in evaluating housing affordability is the housing-to-income ratio, which offers insights into whether housing costs are disproportionately high relative to people's earnings.
 It is posited that the burden of elevated housing expenses plays a significant role in influencing key life decisions, including family planning and migration patterns.
-The work of North Douglas supports this assertion, highlighting how the cost of housing is a critical factor driving these personal and demographic shifts.

 To address these challenges, this project will delve into the dynamics of the housing market, examining the intricate relationship between housing affordability and its effects on population movements and growth.
 By leveraging data on the housing-to-income ratio alongside demographic trends, I aim to uncover the nuanced ways in which the housing bubble influences decisions on migration and family expansion.